 |

-The third best minimal cut.
 The largest cluster size in the mincut tree is almost the intended clustering.
 However,

 node A5 is, of course, not cut at the heavy weighted link, but at the two low weighted